 A nursing supervisor told us:

-We also talked to nursing home administrators who told us that the financial benefits of implementing ergonomics were easily
+We also talked to nursing home administrators who told us that the financial benefits of implementing ergonomics were easily seen in terms of:

 What one nursing home administrator called a "miracle" -- we call ergonomics.